Qamil-Mirza/My-Data-Projects/World-Universities-EDA/README.md

 Some things I want to implement:
-- Correlation plots between certain factors and the Universities ranking
+1. Correlation plots between certain factors and the Universities ranking
-- Schools with high gender disparity: Sequential Bar Chart showing Female to Male Ratio
+2. Schools with high gender disparity: Sequential Bar Chart showing Female to Male Ratio
-- Does high student:staff ratio contribute to poor teaching scores
+3. Investigate how research environment correlates to the